U.S. accuses FleetCor of charging hundreds of millions of dollars in hidden fees

 WASHINGTON (Reuters) - U.S. fuel card company FleetCor Technologies Inc (FLT.N) charged customers hundreds of millions of dollars in hidden fees after promising to help them spend less on fuel, the Federal Trade Commission said on Friday.

-In a court filing, the FTC asked a federal judge in Georgia to stop FleetCor and its CEO, Ronald Clarke, from charging hidden fees and to disgorge ill-gotten gains.
+In a court filing, the FTC asked a federal judge in Georgia to stop FleetCor and Chief Executive Officer Ronald Clarke, from charging hidden fees and to disgorge ill-gotten gains.

 In its complaint, the FTC said that FleetCor had marketed payment cards to companies with fleets of vehicles, promising that they would save money, that there would be fraud controls, and that there were no membership or transaction fees.